Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 | Go Back       | Melee                        |

 > [!NOTE]
 > The full on-screen menu is host-only.
-Other players may be able to join the private match, but the host controls the main menu.
+Other players can join the private match, but the host controls the main mod menu.
+The host can give certain quick mods to other players through the Player Options submenu.
+Other players can use the Can Swap bind, Auto Refill Ammo bind, and Save/Load Position binds by default, but additional features must be enabled or given by the host.

 ## Quick Binds